Student Art Contest & Show 2020

 This contest is organized by volunteers who are members of the Audubon Society of Omaha.
 Our organization is dedicated to the active promotion of environmental awareness to our community through education, conservation, and enjoyment of our natural heritage, especially birds.

-If you are excited about this contest and would like to see it continue next year, please call (402) 445-4138 or email and volunteer to help.
-There are many volunteer opportunities that require only a 2-3 hour commitment per year.
+If you are interested in this contest and would like volunteer, please Contact Candace at firstname.lastname@example.org.
+There are many volunteer opportunities that require only a 2-3 hour commitment.

 If you have any questions that have not been answered here, please contact: